Yandex Cloud

 Terraform is distributed under the Business Source License.
 The Yandex Cloud provider for Terraform is distributed under the MPL-2.0 license.

-To delete the label of a registry created using Terraform:
+To delete a label of a registry created with Terraform:

-1. Open the Terraform configuration file and delete the label value in the labels section, in the registry description fragment.
+1. Open the Terraform configuration file and delete the label value from the labels section of the registry description.
 To delete all labels, delete the entire labels section.

 resource "yandex_iot_core_registry" "my_registry" {